liballeg/allegro5/readme_a5.txt

 an interactive option selector. e.g. `ccmake ..` or `cmake-gui ..`.

 Now run `make` (or `mingw32-make`) and, optionally, `make install`.
-(For MinGW users, you should have `MINGDIR` pointing to your MinGW directory before you do `mingw32-make install`):
+(For MinGW users, you may have to set `MINGDIR` to point to your MinGW directory before you do `mingw32-make install`):

 	$ make
 	$ make install